 The ability of companies and industries to stay ahead of their competition in the near future will undoubtedly depend on whether they can successfully carry out some form of digital transformation.
 Internet-of-Things (IoT) technologies and Machine Learning will play a key role in these changes, especially in the manufacturing sector.
 But not all companies have the experience and resources to successfully implement complex IoT and ML projects.

 The full-scale implementation of Machine Learning technologies is a complex integration project that involves merging large amounts of data.
-This data must be continuously obtained from a geographically distributed fleet of sensors, controllers, metering devices, smart devices and other equipment; all efficiently stored and processed to extract the maximum technological and economic benefits from the data.
-The greatest challenge here is to ensure the integration and linking into one system of cloud technologies, the databases, analytical algorithms, various types of sensors, interfaces, data formats, mobile devices, and communication networks.
+This data must be continuously obtained from a geographically distributed fleet of sensors, controllers, metering devices, smart devices, and other equipment; all efficiently stored and processed to extract the maximum technological and economic benefits from the data.
+The greatest challenge here is to ensure the integration and linking into one system of cloud technologies, databases, analytical algorithms, various types of sensors, interfaces, data formats, mobile devices, and communication networks.
 However, few enterprises have the experience, knowledge, and specialists to implement such projects from scratch and within a reasonable amount of time.

 Since time is always of the essence, given the speed with which digital transformation is currently unfolding around the world, any delay in digitalization can quickly lead to a deterioration in a company’s competitive position.
 Most of these companies will have to seek support from hardware and software vendors, consulting firms, and platform and IT service providers to implement IoT and Machine Learning solutions.